-Winding Up a Company
+Winding Up a Singapore Company: Grounds and Procedure

 It ensures a fair distribution of the company’s assets amongst its creditors and members/shareholders, and terminates the company’s existence once all its debts and liabilities have been paid off (i.e. once it has been wound up).